-WHEN IT COMES to eliminating the barriers identified above, especially those relating to the physical school environment, simply preparing a data checklist is not enough.
-Isolated technical data based on international norms such as ISO 21542 ("Building construction - Accessibility and usability of the built environment") set the standards for the width of doorways and hallways, the height of handrails, the ways of approaching and entering the building and for circulation/ turning spaces.
-Such normative guidelines may even prove counterproductive, as there may be a considerable gap between aspirations (such as the three types of toilets for wheelchair users, allowing for a variety of possible transfer positions, which are comprehensively covered by ISO 21542) and reality (where schools have no water supply, electricity or wastewater treatment system ).
+WHEN IT COMES to eliminating the barriers identified above, especially those relating to the physical school environment, the pure preparation of a data checklist is not sufficient.
+Isolated technical data based on international norms such as ISO 21542 (Building construction - Accessibility and usability of the built environment) set the standards for the width of doorways and hallways, the height of handrails, the ways of approaching and entering the building or for circulation/turning spaces.
+Such normative guidelines may even prove counterproductive, as there may be a considerable gap between aspirations (such as the three types of toilets for wheelchair users, allowing for a variety of possible transfer positions14, that are comprehensively covered by ISO 21542) and reality (where schools have no water supply, electricity or wastewater treatment system15).
 This obvious gap may lead to resignation or to a significant postponement of the building project as a whole, with dramatic effects.

-Thus, analysing the specific requirements in a given situation and context, while also considering traditional, cultural and fiscal frameworks, will certainly yield more useful results .

-AS A FIRST STEP in the creation of an inclusive school environment, the different target groups need to be considered together to be able to structure the areas of realisation.

-Afterwards the target structures should be examined, and finally the structure for establishing the 'universal design in physical spaces' approach as an element of 'universal design in education policy' and for anchoring it there has to be addressed.

-of. exemplary solutions with raised toilet seats and handrails in: Jones 2011 of., for instance, Abdoll and Barberton 2014, p.
-23, 24
+Thus, analysing the specific requirements in a given situation and context, while also considering traditional, cultural and fiscal frameworks will certainly yield more useful results16.
+AS A FIRST step in the creation of an inclusive school environment, the different target groups need to be considered together to be able to structure the areas of realisation.
+Afterwards, the target structures are to be examined, and finally the structure for establishing the "universal design in physical spaces" approach as a section of "universal design in education policy" and for anchoring it there has to be addressed.
+14 ISO 21542 p.
+61-66 15 cf., for instance, Abdoll and Barberton 2014, p.
+23, 24 16 cf. exemplary solutions with raised toilet seats and handrails in: Jones 2011